The Fan (1996 film): Plot

-Gil contacts Rayburn to make one demand: hit a home run in the upcoming game and dedicate it to Gil, or he will kill his son.
+Gil contacts Rayburn to make one demand: hit a home run in the upcoming game and dedicate it to Gil, or else he will kill his son.
 With the police on high alert, Gil enters Candlestick Park in the midst of an on-and-off thunderstorm.
 Rayburn struggles with his emotions while at bat.
 After several pitches, he finally hits the ball deep into the outfield but not over the fence.
 Rayburn attempts to score an inside-the-park home run.
-He is called out, even though he is obviously safe.
+He is called out, although he is obviously safe.
 Rayburn argues with the umpire, who turns out to be Gil in disguise.

 Rayburn knocks Gil to the ground.
 Dozens of cops and Giants players swarm onto the field and confront Gil.
-Before the cops arrive, Gil stabs another player, Lanz, who tries to tackle him.
-Despite warnings from the police, Gil goes into an exaggerated pitching motion with a knife in hand.
-He asks Rayburn if he cares about baseball, then assumes that he cares "just a little bit."
+Before the cops arrive, Gil stabs another player, Lanz, who tries to tackle him, as well as Rayburn.
+Despite warnings from the police, Gil goes into an exaggerated pitching motion with the knife in hand.
+He asks Rayburn if he cares about baseball, then assumes that he cares "just a little bit".
+Rayburn desperately asks Gil where Sean is, but Gil nonchalantly says that he is in the "big stadium in the sky".
 Gil is shot dead as he is about to throw the knife.
-Police discover Sean at the Little League field, where Gil once played in his childhood.
-They uncover his obsession with Rayburn, as hundreds of newspaper clippings adorn the deranged fan's hideout.
-A picture on the wall shows Gil in his past glory, playing Little League baseball and winning a game.
+Police discover Sean at the Little League field, named the Stadium in the Sky, where Gil once played in his childhood.
+They uncover his obsession with Rayburn, as hundreds of newspaper clippings adorn his hideout.
+A picture on the wall shows Gil in his past glory, playing Little League baseball and winning a championship game.